 in homage to the labours of pious sustenance, they share memories of a past long gone.

-And then they go to sleep, another night, another dusk, to repeat yesterday’s morrow.
+And then they go to sleep, another night, another dawn, to repeat yesterday’s morrow.

 Oh Mangla, what have you done to those vibrant villages and bustling market towns?